As families struggle to cope with rising homeownership and rental costs, insurance companies are feeling the squeeze, too.

 Better Education and Outreach

-One challenge will be to offer coverage that makes sense to customers, given the prices in their local housing markets.
+One challenge will be for homeownership insurers to offer coverage that makes sense to customers, given the prices in their local housing markets.
 Currently, average premiums for homeowners and renters insurance are only loosely correlated to the price of housing markets.

 For instance, Florida’s average annual rate is 191 percent higher than the national average, while Hawaii’s is 73 percent lower, says Les Masterson at Insurance.com.
 Hawaii is at the bottom of the list in spite of the fact that Hawaii consistently ranks as one of the most expensive housing markets in the US.

-To help customers better understand these numbers, insurance companies can provide more education on how homeowners or renters insurance costs are calculated.
+To help customers better understand these numbers, homeownership insurers can provide more education on how homeowners or renters insurance costs are calculated.
 For instance, helping customers understand how a dwelling’s age, building materials and environment factor into the total cost of insurance can provide people with a sense of ownership and value in their policy selections.

 The Future of the Housing Market